Helen Wood (television personality)

 Helen Wood is an English media personality, reality television star, columnist and former escort.
-She is best known for her extramarital affair with Footballer Wayne Rooney and for her controversial win of the fifteenth series of Big Brother UK.
+She is best known for her extramarital affair with footballer Wayne Rooney and for her controversial win of the fifteenth series of Big Brother UK.

 Early life

 Wood was born in Bolton and has two brothers.
 In her memoir she claimed she had a troubled upbringing and was placed in to foster care at the age of 14, after leaving home.
 While in school Wood became pregnant with her only child, born in 2003.
 She attended Thornleigh Salesian College.

 Career

 In 2006, Wood was a single mother in debt and was recruited in to escort work by former friend, Jenny Thompson.
-In 2010 Thompson sold a story to the News of the World, claiming she and Wood were each paid £1,000 for a threesome with Footballer Wayne Rooney in a Manchester hotel in July of 2008, whilst his wife Coleen Rooney was five months pregnant.
+In 2010, Thompson sold a story to the News of the World, claiming she and Wood were each paid £1,000 for a threesome with footballer Wayne Rooney in a Manchester hotel in July of 2008, whilst his wife Coleen Rooney was five months pregnant.
 It was reported that Rooney's solicitors unsuccessfully tried to fight the allegations when they originally surfaced in early August 2010.
 Wood allegedly attempted to gain support from Rooney's agent to suppress the story, however, Wood eventually sold her version of events for £40,000.

-In 2011 an unnamed actor took out a court injunction to prevent Wood from revealing their relationship.
-The actor paid for Wood after booking her via an escorting agency in March of 2008.
+In 2011, an unnamed actor took out a court injunction to prevent Wood from revealing their relationship.
+The actor paid for Wood after booking her via an escorting agency in March 2008.
 Despite the injunction, the actor's name was revealed in the Irish and US press.
 Former publicist Max Clifford represented Wood at the time - shortly after the injunction was carried out, both Wood and Clifford appeared to no longer be associated.

-In 2014 Wood entered the fifteenth series of Big Brother UK, which she controversially won.
+In 2014, Wood entered the fifteenth series of Big Brother UK, which she controversially won.
 During her time on the show she was involved in multiple controversies, including receiving over 1,500 Ofcom complaints for bullying housemate Jale Karaturp, alongside fellow housemate Pauline Bennett.
-Wood received a warning on day 12 for the bullying, she received a second warning on day 21 for threatening fellow housemate Matthew Davies.
+Wood received a warning on Day 12 for the bullying, she received a second warning on Day 21 for threatening fellow housemate Matthew Davies.
 She was involved in a feud with fellow housemate Danielle McMahon, after the series had finished, Wood was arrested in March 2015 following a physical altercation with McMahon.
-Wood won the show on day 72, leaving the house to boos from the crowd, being the only winner of the show to do so.
+Wood won the show on Day 72, with 50.6% of the vote to win, leaving the house to boos from the crowd, being the only winner of the show to do so.
 After Wood's win fans of the show claimed the result was fixed, causing Channel 5 to respond.